 The MINI Touch Controller allows you to write individual letters that the system then recognises when you're trying to input a sat nav destination for instance.
 You can also upgrade the standard 6.5-inch central infotainment display to a rather more special 8.8-inch colour screen.
 Other options include two-zone automatic air-conditioning, heated front seats, a panoramic glass roof, a visibility package including windscreen heating, rain sensors, automatic light control, a Harman Kardon hi-fi speaker system and a sports leather steering wheel.
 You can also spend your money on Park Distance Control, electrically heated and folding exterior mirrors, and an automatic anti-dazzle function for the interior and exterior mirrors.
 As you can see, the base retail price is just an opening gambit.

 Cost of Ownership

-The latest MINI Cooper registers a respectable 62.8mpg combined cycle fuel figure, while emissions are rated at between 109 and 114g/km of CO2, depending on wheel size and transmission choice - a decent showing for a car offering this kind of perfrmance.
+The latest MINI Cooper 3-Door Hatch registers a respectable fuel economy - expect between 51.4mpg and 55.4mpg, depending on wheel size and transmission choice.
+Emissions are rated at 122g/km for manual models or 117g/km for the Steptronic automatic - a decent showing for a car offering this kind of performance.

 An innovation lies with the MINI Driving Modes, another optional extra.
 Using a rotary switch at the base of the gearstick or selector lever, drivers can swap from the default MID mode to either SPORT or GREEN.
 The three choices offer a set-up which is either performance-oriented, comfort-biased or geared towards fuel efficiency.
 The latter includes a coasting mode when the driver removes their foot from the accelerator pedal.
 MINI Driving Modes also influence the ambient lighting, shift characteristics of the automatic transmission and the Variable Damper Control - if that extra cost option is selected.